-C2.5 Meewasin Valley Authority
+2.5 Meewasin Valley Authority

-The Meewasin Valley Authority (Meewasin) was formed in 1979 to act as as a partnership between the City, the University of Saskatchewan, and the provincial government to ensure a healthy and vibrant river valley, with a balance between human use and conservation.
+The Meewasin Valley Authority (Meewasin) was formed in 1979 to act as as a partnership between the City, the University of Saskatchewan, and the Province of Saskatchewan to ensure a healthy and vibrant river valley, with a balance between human use and conservation.
 The Meewasin Valley Authority Act establishes the mandate of Meewasin, its powers, and its jurisdiction.
 It also establishes the Conservation Zone, an area that consists of the riverbank and adjacent uplands, as well as other significant natural and cultural heritage sites, such as Wanuskewin Heritage Park.
 Meewasin's mandate can be summarized in three mandate areas: conservation, development, and education.
 Meewasin provides significant value to Saskatoon and the surrounding region in each of these three areas.

-C2.6 University of Saskatchewan
+2.6 University of Saskatchewan

-The University of Saskatchewan and City work cooperatively in a number of different areas, including land use planning matters.
+The University of Saskatchewan and City of Saskatoon work cooperatively in a number of different areas, including land use planning matters.
 In recognition of this mutually beneficial relationship, a Memorandum of Understanding (MOU) was signed in 2018 to strategically build upon the existing collaboration between the two partners.
 The MOU describes areas in which increased collaboration could occur, as well as a commitment for teams from both organizations to meet and work on issues of mutual concern with the goal of problem solving and collaboration.

-C2.7 Federal and Provincial Government
+2.7 Federal and Provincial Government

-It is a priority for the City to work with the federal and provincial governments to promote Saskatoon and secure funding for projects and programs to enhance the quality of life for residents.
+It is a priority for the City to work with the Government of Canada and the Province of Saskatchewan to promote Saskatoon and secure funding for projects and programs to enhance the quality of life for residents.
 These projects can range from sustainable funding for general operations, to funding for bridges, roadways, and housing programs.